carerix/Cx-WP-Plugin/README.md

 Use the [Shortcodes for Sources](#shortcodes-used-in-sources) in combination with Html to create your own template.

 ## Medium
+Medium 'web' is default.

+> [!NOTE]
+> You can leave the main medium (`web`) blank in plugin settings

+## Extra Mediums
-Medium 'web' is default, but you can show a different 'job flow' on the website.
+You can show a extra or different 'job flow' on the website.
 For example, a list of ZZP projects or jobs per establishment, all published to medium 'web2'.
 You can do this by publishing to a different medium.
 You use this medium as follows:

 ### In Carerix